Budget 2019: The face of today's Budget has given up on New Zealand and moved to Australia

 Robertson's office said the image on the Budget cover was a stock photograph purchased by the Treasury.

-However, Freeman isn't such a great choice to be the face of today's Budget.
+However, Freeman isn't such a great choice to be the face promoting today's Budget - given she no longer lives in this country.

 Her shock was one of pride as she had worked hard to get into the acting and modelling arena - which eventually led to her moving back to Australia to make ends meet.